EthanWag/startup/README.md

 * first update: So I created my first couple of files and pushed them to git hub, I also made a client folder just so my repo is a bit more orgaized.

-# How do you make a responsive design?
-We can block thing, use a flex design, or many differnt options.
-For flex, be sure to put flex in class name(or anything) and then put display: flex and then do flex-direction:row to make it grow and shrink depending on what you want to do.
-So, you want to make html functional and css make it stylish.
-Float allows stuff to just float have stuff wrap around it. portrait mode